metr00/arch-setup/README.md

   `sudo grub-mkconfig -o /boot/grub/grub.cfg`

 ---
-- if installing using wifipacman
+- if installing using wifi

   `pacman -S wireless_tools wpa_supplicant wpa_actiond dialog networkmanager iw`

   use `wifi-menu`

+---
+- making swap partition work at startup

+  (check your swap partition using)

+  `sudo blkid`

+  (should show like this example)

+  `/dev/sdb2: UUID="f4aba544-b1b0-4c9f-b3c6-969a5326ce00" TYPE="swap" PARTUUID="af606781-02"`

+  (copy the details to fstab file)

+  `sudo vim /etc/fstab`

+  (use the already set partition there as a reference)